-3. Thomas is in Year 9 of the local foundation comprehensive Thomas school.
-Issue. has speech cerebral and palsy, needs language and learning difficulties and in Science lesson pupils have to mix and various substances and record the
+3. Thomas is in Year 9 of the local foundation comprehensive school.
+Issue Thomas has cerebral palsy, speech and language needs and learning difficulties and in Science lesson pupils have to mix and heat various substances and record the observed colour changes.
+What reasonable adjustments need to be made so that Thomas can safely take part in this practical Science lesson?

-Reasonable Adjustments.
-Thomas supported by a teaching assistant draws, with a range of coloured pencils, the changes he gets when he mixes different compounds and holds them in the Bunsen flame under strict supervision.
+Reasonable Adjustments Thomas supported by a teaching assistant draws, with a range of coloured pencils, the changes he gets when he mixes different compounds and holds them in the Bunsen flame under strict supervision.
 The Science teacher develops Thomas's understanding of what is going on by careful cross-questioning.
 The teaching assistant writes down what Thomas says about what they did.
-Outcome.
-Thomas develops an understanding of scientific methods and concepts at his level.
+Outcome Thomas develops an understanding of scientific methods and concepts at his level.